Avergrove/avergroves-learning-notes/docs/tetris/TSD_upgrade.md

 - Because Trinity is 3 TSDs in one, it wll help while your parity is lopsided and offset by one.

 ### Upgrade Chaining
 - STSD and C-Spin leaves behind a natural TSD slot after the first T-spin.
-This is the ideal slot used for upgrades!
-It already has an overhang on one side so you can just pick and select on the other!
+    - Just make sure to leave the 2 tiles above the overhang clear!
+(Use an I piece of LJ piece as overhang.)